Nidhi4773/SugarSense-diabetes_prediction-/README.md

 # SugarSense-diabetes_prediction-
 # Project Overview:
-DiabetoPredict is a machine learning-based classification project that predicts whether a patient is likely to have diabetes.
+sugarsense is a machine learning-based classification project that predicts whether a patient is likely to have diabetes.
 It uses the Logistic Regression algorithm on the Pima Indians Diabetes dataset.
 This project includes data cleaning, feature scaling, training, and evaluation.

 # Dataset Used:
 The dataset diabetes.csv includes the following features: